-Case Conceptualization: Initially, the shame and guilt that Juan was experience appeared to come from overconsumption and indulgence in pornography, but as we began our sessions, it actually stemmed from the false narratives and statements that authority figures in his life would make (parents, pastor, and youth pastor/leader).
+Case Conceptualization: Initially, the shame and guilt that Juan was experiencing appeared to come from overconsumption and indulgence in pornography, but as we began our sessions, it actually stemmed from the false narratives and statements that authority figures in his life would make (parents, pastor, and youth pastor/leader).
 They had negative messages concerning the issue of people being “stuck” or being in habitual sin.
 They would communicate how people do this because they must not have enough faith, or that they just do not want to change, and that they are being rebellious towards God.
 This was not the case with Juan.
 He felt conviction every time he watched pornography, but the guilt became overwhelming because it was compounded by his constant interactions with his youth pastors and boys he was mentoring in his youth group.
 He began to feel anxious when he was around them, because he felt they would find out somehow, and then he would need to be removed from leadership.
 He then began to transfer over the messages that God was going to punish him for his sin over to his relationship with God.
 Instead of drawing closet to Him, he would pull away in order to avoid his “punishment”.
 Juan seemed to judge himself through the eyes of his church leadership, and therefore, thought God felt the same.
 All of this contributed to his overall feelings of shame, guilt, and social anxiety.

 Treatment Planning – His treatment was going to need to be two-fold: 1) Reducing/eliminating feelings of shame and guilt when thinking about his relationship with God, and 2) reduce symptoms and feelings of social anxiety.
 His presenting problem had to do with having a distorted perception of how God viewed him.
 He saw himself through the eyes of his authority figures instead of through the lens of Scripture.
 This caused him to feel guilty and anxious around his church leaders and even with the boys he was mentoring.
 This impacted him to the point that he even wanted to avoid interacting with them.
 He displayed many characteristics of Social Anxiety Disorder (SAD).
 His goals are to be able to interact with other believers, and particularly those in positions of authority, without fear or shame.
 The interventions I felt would be helpful and according to Jongsma (2014) were to challenge thoughts of shame and guilt with truths from the Bible, and also use ACT approaches to accept and openly experience anxious thoughts without being overly impacted by them.
 I also wanted to include some breathing exercises to help with the anxiety before he would engage with church leaders.

-Research/Evidence based treatments - Seligman and Reichenberg (2012) provides an effective treatment plan for helping clients deal with their SAD.
+Research/Evidence based treatments - Seligman and Reichenberg (2012) provide an effective treatment plan for helping clients deal with SAD.
 They recommend using cognitive restructuring, social skills training, and applied relaxation techniques.
-Each of these have shown to provide moderate to large effects on dealing with SAD.
+Each of these have shown to provide moderate to large effects on dealing with SAD (Citations).
 Cognitive restructuring entails challenging automatic negative beliefs through the use of relaxation, distraction, and rational self-talk (Butler, Cullington, Munby, Amies, & Gelder, 1984).
 In order to practice, the client must be exposed to social situations.
-Implementing a system of self-monitoring would include the client asking others for feedback, practice role-playing in order to challenge the negative self-talk, and even videotaping one’s self to review what the client can do differently.
+Implementing a system of self-monitoring would include the client asking others for feedback, practicing role-playing in order to challenge the negative self-talk, and even videotaping one’s self to review what the client can do differently.
 Group therapy may also prove to be useful because the client can “learn new skills from others, experiment in a safe setting with new ways of relating, and receive feedback from peers” (Seligman & Reichenberg, 2012, p.
 216).